 “Not when you’re the only white folk in Harlem.”

 “Y’all goin’ to youth group after dinner?”
 Marge asks.

 “Bless you, child.”

 The Moms’ fried chicken, mashed potato and gravy, with greens on the side, remind me of great Sunday dinners in North Carolina.

 At Baptist Youth Group, Hippie’s ‘pledge’ girlfriend, Anna, takes us under her wing.
 The kids are enthralled to hear about our tour.
-The youth leader lets us take over as we recount the days in Charlotte with censored descriptions of the Roadhouse shows.
+The youth leader lets us take over as we recount the days in Daytona and Charlotte with censored descriptions of the Roadhouse shows.
 We promise to bring Iggy next time.
 He’s the redneck hero of our disputes.
 The girls will be easy prey for the Iggy dog collar.

 When the youth leader leads us in prayer, we’re quickly on the floor, moaning and rolling.
 No encouragement can get us to speak in tongues, although many of the girls do so.
 I feel sad when I look up to where Casper had watched us the last time.
 The girls all see my tears and are quick to comfort me.
 Religion is such a blankie.

 Hippie drops us off at Jack’s, thanking us for coming.